yukidiscordbot/Yuki-Public/README.md

  * Do not claim the code that it was made by you.

+## ▶ DMCA
+If you were being found out that using my code's source without crediting, or giving a command dedicated to this github will lead you a DMCA takedown.
+I know it's unbelievable but that how it works, so please keep by the rules and you were good to go!

 ## ▶ Archives
 Click [archives](https://github.com/yukidiscordbot/Yuki-Public/tree/archives) to get the old version and codes behind Yuki.
 Follow the **LICENSE** on that tree.

-**Warning**: The old archives can be unstabled and confirmed that it wasn't working at the moment.
+**Warning**: The old archives can be unstable and confirmed that it wasn't working at the moment.

 ## ▶ Social Stuff